 The competitive advantage revealed by this indicator is implicitly weighted by the importance of the relative export and the relative import advantages.
 It can be greater or less than zero.
 A positive value expresses a situation of net competitive advantage, and a negative one shows a competitive disadvantage.
-As data analysis shows, net relative advantage index has been increasingly positive in respect of manufactured items specially textiles and clothing and other manufactured goods in casof Bangladeshx.
+As data analysis shows, net relative advantage index has been increasingly positive in respect of manufactured items specially textiles and clothing and other manufactured goods in casof Bangladeshxv.
 But as compared to India, its weakness in competitiveness is evident.
 While India enjoys net relative trade advantage in 8 out of 10 categories, Bangladesh has positive net trade advantage only in two product categories of manufacture at 2-digit level.
-India has net relative trade disadvantage in all five categories of primary commodities and chemical products, iron and steel and machinery and equipment under manufactured items section.
+India has net trade disadvantage in fuels and machinery and transport equipment.
+Bangladesh has net relative trade disadvantage in all five categories of primary commodities and chemical products, iron and steel and machinery and equipment under manufactured items section.
 This clearly demonstrates shallowness of net trade competitiveness of Bangladesh relative to India.

-6.3.
-Geographic Revealed Comparative Advantage Index
+9.3 Geographic Revealed Comparative Advantage Index

-Geographic specialization index shows. he revealed comparative advantage in a particular market and geographic specialization.
-The most commonly used index for this is Balassa Geographic Specialisation Index (GB)as Share of Bangladesh export to the market A to the share of World Export to the market A. A country is said to have specialisation and accordingly comparative advantage in the export in region 'A', if GB is greater than 1.
+Geographic specialization index shows.
+He revealed comparative advantage in a particular market and geographic specialization.
+The most commonly used index for this is Balassa Geographic Specialisation Index (GB) as Share of Bangladesh export to the market A to the share of World Export to the market A. A country is said to have specialisation and accordingly comparative advantage in the export in region 'A', if GB is greater than 1.